Davallia fejeensis [dav-VAL-ee-uh, fee-jee-EN-sis] is a fern species belonging to the family Davalliaceae and native to the Fiji islands.

 Pale fronds are the result of too much or too little sun exposure.

-Browning of Tips and Fronds Yellowing –The rabbit’s foot fern exhibits these problems either due to very high temperature or extremely dry air.
+Browning of Tips and Fronds Yellowing –The foot fern exhibits these problems either due to very high temperatures or extremely dry air.

 Limp Fronds –While this is most likely to be caused by overwatering, sometimes very cold temperatures lead to limp fronds, so check for both.

 In addition to these problems, the foliage of the fern species can attract fungus gnats, mites, and thrips, so inspect it regularly for these pests.

 Details on: How to Get Rid of Gnats in Plants.

 Do not use pesticides, even the ones meant for houseplants, on this fern species as they are not considered safe for it.